hughrun/cloud-app-citation-checker/README.md

-This is a Cloud App for [Ex Libris](https://github.com/ExLibrisGroup) Alma library software.
-This is also very much a work in progress!
+This is a "draft" Cloud App for [Ex Libris](https://github.com/ExLibrisGroup) Alma library software, created for the ANZREG hackathon held in early 2021.

+If you wish to use this code to create a live Alma Cloud App please create your own fork, as the repository has been archived.

 ---